If you sign up for this guff…

 Listen, I’m great at faking being at ease.

-I can do congenial and funny but I don’t have to as I’m no longer an employee.
+I can do congenial but I don’t have to as I’m no longer an employee.

 In the very early, dark days of self-employment, I had a Skype meeting with a prospect (yes, before Zoom) it lasted an hour but it felt much longer.